prnd432/MMFml/README.md

 # MMFml
-MMFml - A tool for injecting and executing shell into the Windows system memory map.
+MMFml - A tool for injecting shell code into and executing from the Windows system memory map.

 # History
 ******************************************************************************************************************************